 Meanwhile which is better?
-Recently we tested as many store bought almond milk and oat milk brands as we could find in Central Florida to see which were best.
-To clarify, while we haven't done the same for coconut beverages just yet - many of the same criteria apply.
+Recently we tested as many store bought almond milk, oat milk, and coconut milk brands as we could find in Central Florida to see which were best.
 When it comes to buying from the store, we'd def avoid brands that contain additional sugar, gums, fillers or those always mysterious 'natural flavors'.

 While there are always decently healthy options out there, if you want to know for sure what's in your milk and going into your body - I'd opt for homemade coconut milk when possible.

 Coconut Milk Recipes